linhbngo/linhbngo.github.io/_posts/2025-12-08-embracing-chaos.md

 ### 5. The First Glimpse of Chaos

-In this first semester, there were definitely uncertainties such as non-technical clients with organizational and financial constraints (regarding technical solutions), delivery presssures, and scope adjustments, integration challenges, and conflicting team schedules.
+In this first semester, there were definitely uncertainties such as non-technical clients with organizational and financial constraints (regarding technical solutions), delivery pressures, and scope adjustments, integration challenges, and conflicting team schedules.
 What stands out is that, despite everything, students rarely complained about the chaos.
 I suspected that they have come to embraced it as part of the learning experience.
 This was demonstrated in their reflections, as many students wrote that they came into the semester unsure if they could build something for a real organization.
 By the end, the successful delivery of even a modest product fundamentally changed their self-perception.

 ## Spring 2025